The Healthcare Law Review: Saudi Arabia

 - same-day surgical facilities (i.e., ambulatory surgery centres) that are licensed to admit patients for minor and medium surgeries, provided that patients are discharged on the same day of admission;

-- supporting medical services facilities that provide complementary medical and technical services and include: physical therapy centres, vision, nutrition centres, artificial limbs, or any other facilities that are classified as a supporting medical facility by the Ministry of Health; or
+- supporting medical services facilities that provide complementary medical and technical services and include: physical therapy centres, vision, nutrition centres, artificial limbs, or any other facilities that are classified as a supporting medical facility by the MOH; or

 - medical transport services that include transport and first aid for patients before admission to hospitals in accordance with the standards and requirements of the Saudi Red Crescent Society.

-The premises of all private healthcare institutions must be compliant with the medical and technical requirements historically designated by the Ministry of Health and must be equipped with the necessary medical equipment and furniture.
+The premises of all private healthcare institutions must be compliant with the medical and technical requirements historically designated by the MOH and must be equipped with the necessary medical equipment and furniture.
 In addition, a private healthcare institution must have appropriate systems for medical waste disposal, prevention of infection and medical records filing.

 There is a wide range of both medical clinics and hospitals in Saudi Arabia.
 It is normally possible to obtain direct access to hospitals without the need for a referral.